PureNimble/ISEP-LAPR2/docs/sprintC/US10/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a client, I place an order to purchase the property, submitting the order amount.

 ### 1.2.
 Customer Specifications and Clarifications